 When to use agent authorization

-Use agent authorization when users need to let a self-hosted agent (such as Claude Code, Codex, OpenClaw, or a custom CLI) perform wallet operations on their behalf inside your Privy app.
+Use agent authorization when you want to allow your users to use their wallets via a self-hosted agent (such as Claude Code, Codex, OpenClaw, or a custom CLI).
+Agent authorization is the foundation for building agent-first experiences on top of your Privy app.
+By implementing this flow, your app’s will be able to deliver rich experiences via any of agentic interfaces, including CLIs, MCP servers, Skills, connectors, and autonomous agents.
 Agent authorization is a good fit when:- The agent runs in a CLI or headless environment with no persistent browser

 - Wallet operations need to happen autonomously after a one-time user approval